satyam1120k/GANS-Repositioning-Maneuver/README.md

 -   **Camera not opening**: Ensure no other application is using the webcam.
 -   **Voice not working**: Verify your system volume and that `pyttsx3` is installed correctly.
 For Hindi, follow the specific setup steps in `read.txt`.
--   **Detection issues**: Ensure good lighting and that your full upper body is visible in the frame.
+-   **Detection issues**: Ensure good lighting and that your full upper body is visible in the frame..